Product Guide

 Maintenance tips

-• • Damp mop with a vinyl-safe cleaner (avoid harsh solvents/abrasives).
+• • Damp mop with a vinyl-safe cleaner — avoid harsh solvents or abrasive pads.

-• • Use felt pads under furniture + mats at entrances.
+• • Fit felt pads under furniture legs and use mats at doorways.

 Fitting overview